-enjoy the pool just as well.
-Olivia saw Mac laugh as he scooped the water with his hands, making what he enjoyed.
-She knew that he loved his bath and hoped he would big splashes in the pool.
+Olivia watched her son, Mac, play in the backyard wading pool.
+She was making a special effort to look at what Mac was able to do in the pool and what he enjoyed.
+She knew that he loved his bath and hoped he would enjoy the pool just as well.
+Olivia saw Mac laugh as he scooped the water with his hands, making big splashes in the pool.
 She noticed he seemed delighted when he tried to splash the water by kicking his feet.
-She noted that with the water.
+She noted that Mac watched his sister.